 Willow Island is a tiny town located in the state of Nebraska.
 With a population of 25 people and just one neighborhood, Willow Island is the 214th largest community in Nebraska.

-Willow Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Willow Island does not have a public transit system used by locals to get to and from work.

 Willow Island ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.